worthyag/SixLove/draftReport.md

 <br>

-Once I completed most of the calendar functionality, I wrote some unit tests that will be expanded upon in [section 5.1.3](#513-the-planner-app), though I a few unit tests as I went along.
+Once I completed most of the calendar functionality, I wrote some unit tests that will be expanded upon in [section 5.1.3](#513-the-planner-app), though I wrote a few unit tests as I went along.

 # 5 Evaluation